How do I get a Festival Pass?

 There will also be things like tastings, sales and displays at our farms which may be more easily accessible from a car park, although access may still be via a gravel path or grass paddock.

-Farms which may be more accessible (ie. with slightly flatter ground) may include Langdale Farm, Bridgenorth Berries, Tamar Valley Truffles, Honey Tasmania’s Beehive (shop).
+Farms which may be more accessible (ie. with slightly flatter ground) may include Langdale Farm, Bridgenorth Berries, Lavender House, Honey Tasmania’s Beehive (shop) and Brady’s Lookout Cider (excluding the orchard tour).

 Is the Festival suitable for children?